core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Retention Policies # {#ssec-retention}

-Applications MAY define policies that allow a peer to temporarily keep the old Security Context CTX\_OLD beyond having established the new Security Context CTX\_NEW and having achieved key confirmation, rather than simply overwriting CTX\_OLD with CTX\_NEW.
-This allows the peer to decrypt late, still on-the-fly incoming messages protected with CTX\_OLD.
+Applications MAY define policies that allow a peer to temporarily keep the old Security Context CTX\_OLD beyond having established the new Security Context CTX\_NEW and having achieved key confirmation, rather than simply deleting CTX\_OLD.
+This allows the peer to decrypt late, still on-the-fly incoming non KUDOS messages protected with CTX\_OLD.

 When enforcing such policies, the following applies.